-Nura Rafati is a community associations attorney who represents community and homeowners associations, condominiums, and co-operatives in the Greater Washington, DC area.
+Nura Rafati is a community associations attorney who represents homeowners associations, condominiums, and co-operatives in the Greater Washington, DC area.

 Nura listens intently to board members and managers to understand their goals, and spends time explaining legal concepts, laying the framework for the decision-making process.
 She is thorough and systematic in her research, but flexible and innovative when it comes to problem-solving.
 She embraces obstacles because they challenge her to be creative.

 Nura received her law degree cum laude from the American University Washington College of Law and a bachelor of arts in criminal justice from The George Washington University.
 Prior to joining Lerch Early she was a Pro Bono Research Fellow for the Honorable Paul W. Grimm of the U.S. District Court for the District of Maryland.
 She is admitted to practice in the District of Columbia and Maryland.

 Nura was born and raised in Haifa, Israel and is fluent in Arabic, Hebrew, and Persian.
 She enjoys spending her weekends exploring DC and looking for her next favorite restaurant.

 - American University Washington College of Law (J.D., cum laude, 2017; Highest Grade Designation for International Energy Law; Senior Articles Editor, The Modern American Brief)

 - The George Washington University (B.A., Criminal Justice, 2014; Board of Trustees Scholarship; University and Alumni Award)

 - Pro Bono Research Fellow for the Honorable Paul W. Grimm, U.S. District Court for the District of Maryland

 - DC Baha’i Community (Member, 2010-present)